Quick History of St Philip Neri Parish

-The history of St. Philip Neri Church began in 1912 when Archbishop Alexander Christie requested the Superior General of the Paulist Fathers in New York to establish a parish in Portland to serve among the Italian people living and working on the eastside of the Willamette River.
-Accepting this invitation, Fr.
-Thomas Cullen was sent to Portland as a representative of his community to begin initial arrangements.
-In September, Father Guy F. Quinan arrived directly from Rome to be an assistant, three months later he was joined by Father Michael F. Smith, who would serve as first pastor (1912-1914).
+Archbishop Alexander Christie saw the need.
+The 1910 U.S. Census revealed a population of 90,000 Portland residents and about 2000 of these were Italian immigrants and their children.
+Many had settled and labored in the industrial east side of the Willamette River.
+In 1912 the archbishop contacted the head of the Paulist Fathers in New York and requested they come to establish a new parish to serve the Italian families.
+Accepting this invitation, Paulist Fr.
+Thomas Cullen was sent to Portland to begin initial arrangements.
+By September, Father Guy F. Quinan arrived directly from Rome to be an assistant, followed three months later by Father Michael F. Smith, who was named the first pastor (1912-1914).

-During their first year in Portland, these founding priests were provided with residence and chapel in the home of the Graziano family on Division Street.
-It was there the parish began with a few dozen worshippers, where the first Masses were offered and the first Baptism conferred on the infant daughter of the Grazianos.
+During their first year in Portland, these founding priests were provided with residence and chapel on the second floor of the Graziano family home on Division Street.
+In that house the parish began with a few dozen worshippers at Masses and a first Baptism conferred on the Graziano’s baby daughter.

 St. Philip Neri today continues to be a place of peace and quiet, a place of service and a place where all of humanity can find a connection, a belonging.
 This is reflected in the parish mission statement: Committed to the mission of Jesus and dedicated to be welcoming to all, we the community of St. Philip Neri, strive to reach out to reconcile, and to promote unity for all of God’s creation through worship, education, and service toward the common good.